3santree/3santree.github.io/content/post/build-golang-c2-01/index.md

 ---
-title: Build Golang c2 - Part 1
+title: "Build c2 - Part 1"
 date: 2023-10-20
 description: Start with a client that can read server's command and send result back
 categories: ['golang']